Ozempic and Wegovy Price Drop 2027: What It Means for Patients

 NovoCare Pharmacy (Novo Nordisk direct)

-Following the March 2026 agreement, Hims & Hers now offers branded Wegovy and Ozempic at the same NovoCare self-pay prices.
-Similar pricing is available through Ro, Found, and other platforms.
+Following the March 9, 2026 agreement between Novo Nordisk and Hims & Hers, the platform now offers branded Wegovy at the same NovoCare self-pay prices.
+Similar arrangements have been announced or are expected with Ro, Found, and other telehealth platforms.

 Insurance prior authorisation